-In accordance with Regulation 14, a six week consultation of the Neighbourhood Planning Regulations 2012 was carried out with Edgmond Parish residents, businesses and consultative bodies between 16th January 2017 and 27th February 2017.
-Following this consultation the Neighbourhood Plan has been revised to take account of comments received and issues raised.
-A further six-week consultation by Telford & Wrekin Council will take place when the Plan is submitted under Regulation 15.
-The Plan, its evidence base and consultation responses, will then be presented by Telford & Wrekin Council for Independent Examination and the process will culminate in a local referendum on whether the plan should be made part of the Statutory Development Plan for the Borough of Telford & Wrekin.
+In accordance with Regulation 14, a six-week consultation of the Neighbourhood Planning Regulations 2012 was carried out with Edgmond Parish residents, businesses and consultative bodies between 16th January 2017 and 27th February 2017.
+Following this consultation, the Neighbourhood Plan was revised to take account of comments received and issues raised.
+A further six-week consultation by Telford & Wrekin Council took place when the Plan was submitted under Regulation 15.
+The Plan, its evidence base and consultation responses, were then presented by Telford & Wrekin Council for Independent Examination.
+The process will culminate in a local referendum on whether the plan should be made part of the Statutory Development Plan for the Borough of Telford & Wrekin.